pangeo-data/jupyter-earth/docs/jupyter-resources/ecosystem/binder.md

 <img src="https://mybinder.org/static/logo.svg" width=30%>

-The public and free [MyBinder.org](https://mybinder.org) service enable anyone to start and use a Jupyter environment that is automatically prepared with what's needed to run the content in a public git repository.
+The public and free [MyBinder.org](https://mybinder.org) service enables anyone to start and use a Jupyter environment that is automatically prepared with what's needed to run contents of a public git repository.
 As an example, you can click on [this mybinder.org link](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/master?urlpath=lab/tree/demo) to start and use a Jupyter environment with Python, C++, and R and some example notebooks from the [jupyterlab/jupyterlab-demo](https://github.com/jupyterlab/jupyterlab-demo) repository on GitHub.

 ## Terminology